 \subsection{Exoplanet geology}

-Studies suggest that there may be [H-IV:5.7.2] ``two characteristic planet radii ($1.7 R_\oplus$ and $3.9 R_\oplus$) that divide planets into three populations: terrestrial planets, gas-dwarf planets and gas-giant planets. [\ldots] Both the mass-radius relationship and the transition radius from rocky to non-rocky planets help us to better understand the formation history of small planets.
+Studies suggest that there may be \ors[IV:5.7.2] ``two \indexit{exoplanet!geology}characteristic planet radii ($1.7 R_\oplus$ and $3.9 R_\oplus$) that divide planets into three populations: \indexit{exoplanet!terrestrial}terrestrial planets, \indexit{exoplanet!gas-dwarf}gas-dwarf planets and \indexit{exoplanet!gas-giant}gas-giant planets. [\ldots] Both the mass-radius relationship and the transition radius from rocky to non-rocky planets help us to better understand the formation history of small planets.
 Planets that form {\em in situ} in the inner part of the disk would consist primarily of rocky materials and possibly a primordial H/He atmosphere.
 In comparison, planets that have undergone significant migration should contain more volatile materials such as astrophysical ice ($\rm{H_2O}$, CO, and ${\rm NH_3}$).
 The debate of whether close-in planets form {\em in situ} or migrate should eventually gain evidence from studies of exoplanet atmospheres that add constraints on their chemical composition.''

-[H-IV:5.7.3] ``Thousands of planet candidates were discovered by the {\em Kepler} mission, allowing for precise measurements of exoplanet radii.
+\ors[IV:5.7.3] ``Thousands of planet candidates were discovered by the {\em Kepler} mission, allowing for precise measurements of exoplanet radii.
 The combination of the radius and mass measurements (either from the Doppler technique or from transit timing variations) provides a mean density for hundreds of exoplanets and allow us to begin considering the bulk composition of unseen planets that orbit stars hundreds of light years away from us.
 The varying bulk composition of exoplanets results in different curves that cut through the mass-radius parameter space shown in Fig.~\ref{fig:mass_radius}.

 Planets with radii smaller than 4 times that of the Earth can exhibit a remarkable diversity of compositions. [\ldots] Planets smaller than 1.5 Earth radii increase in density with increasing radius and seem to have a composition that is consistent with rock.
 Planets with radii between 1.5 and 4 times the radius of the Earth showed decreasing density with increasing radius, suggesting that the larger planet radius is a product of gaseous envelopes. [\ldots\ T]he significant amount of scatter in the mass-radius parameter space suggests a large diversity in planet composition at a given radius.''